 Baconit is the highest rated Reddit app in the store.
 It offers everything you’d expect from a Reddit app, including comment flairs, support for multiple user accounts, and extensive search parameters.

-Limited compared to some of the alternatives, Twitter nevertheless offers everything you would expect as well as the Discover tool to find trends and follow suggestions.
+Though the app is a touch limited compared to some of the alternatives, the offocial Twitter client nevertheless offers everything you would expect as well as the Discover tool to find trends and follow suggestions.

 Twitter power users will be well aware of TweetDeck.
 It’s the only reliable web app for managing multiple Twitter accounts from one place.